Harvard apologizes after searching email in cheating scandal

 Harvard took no additional action against that resident dean, whose name was not disclosed.

 Some faculty members reacted with dismay.
-Harry Lewis, a computer science professor and former dean, wrote on his blog that "this way of handling the situation seems to me — well, dishonorable."
+Harry Lewis, a computer science professor and former dean, wrote on his blog that "this way of handling the situation seems to me — well, dishonourable."

 Smith and Hammonds defended the investigation, saying that the emails that were leaked "threatened the privacy and due process afforded students."